NutriSee-ID/.github/profile/README.md

 ---

 ## **How to Use**
+1. Download Nutrisee app in [this link](https://drive.google.com/file/d/1f8IUZvLNC8Sebmg1G19x7LXiNOomOzXT/view?usp=sharing) or [this link](https://krakenfiles.com/view/0WUtxJju9b/file.html)
-1. Open the NutriSee app on your mobile device.
+2. Open the NutriSee app on your mobile device.
-2. Capture a photo of the product or select a photo from your gallery.
+3. Capture a photo of the product or select a photo from your gallery.
-3. Scan the nutrition label on a product using the app's scanner.
+4. Input the nutrition label on a product using the app's scanner.
-4. View the A-D grade and additional nutritional insights.
+5. View the A-E grade and additional nutritional insights.
-5. Explore health articles and news for tips on healthy living.
+6. Explore health articles and news for tips on healthy living.

 ---